eliothedeman/quack/README.md

 302e
 ```

+## Tags

+Struct tags can be used to customize the parsing of arguments.

+### Supported tags

+-   long
+    -   Change the long form of flag name.
+This will default to the `kebab case` version of the field name on a struct
+-   short
+    -   Add a short version of your flag name.
+Will start with a single `-` instead of `--`
+-   default
+    -   The default value to be used for this flag if it is not provided.
+-   help
+    -   Help text for this flag
+-   ignore
+    -   Don't add this field to the set of flags to be parsed

 ## Interfaces

 Quack uses interfaces to let you specialize the behavior of your cli.
 This lets you use as much or as little of the library as you want.